top of page

 • Time zones and logistics draining mental bandwidth

-Founders try to manage it all themselves—and then wonder why their days feel fragmented, reactive, and rushed.
+Founders try to manage it all themselves - and then wonder why their days feel fragmented, reactive, and rushed, often due to poor calendar strategy and lack of structured support from platforms like virtual support.

 2. What Calendar Chaos Actually Signals